adrianeyre/note-app/README.md

 appear in a list of notes created that session.
 Notes will not persist beyond the user session.

+We were asked to create a testing framework in Javascript from scratch.
+Once the framework had been completed we could then use it to test or applicaion.

 ## <a name="Technologies">Technologies</a>
 * Javascript
 * Node http-server